mitre-attack/mitreattack-python/docs/mitre_attack_data/mitre_attack_data.rst

 Please refer to the `STIX2 Python API Documentation`_ for more information on how to work with STIX programmatically.

+*Note*: this library currently only supports STIX 2.0

 API Reference